fawtytoo/LensKey/README.md

 LensKey will save a configuration file for the games to remember the last window size and image position to ease future loading.

 ## Disclaimer
+LensKey only works with Lenslok codes generated from Sinclair ZX Spectrum games.

 This has only been tested with Elite and Art Studio, due to lack of screenshot examples.